 |Nikon D500« »||optical||Y||3.2||2359||tilting||Y||8000||10.0||n||n|

 |Olympus E-M1 II« »||2360||n||3.0||1037||swivel||Y||8000||18.0||n||Y|

 |Panasonic G9« »||3680||Y||3.0||1040||swivel||Y||8000||20.0||n||Y|

 |Panasonic GH4« »||2359||n||3.0||1036||swivel||Y||8000||12.0||Y||n|

 |Sony A9« »||3686||n||3.0||1440||tilting||Y||8000||20.0||n||Y|

 Both the GH5 and the CL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GH5 replaced the earlier Panasonic GH4, while the CL does not have a direct predecessor.

 So how do things add up?
-Is there a clear favorite between the Panasonic GH5 and the Panasonic GH5?
+Is there a clear favorite between the Panasonic GH5 and the Leica CL?
 Below is a summary of the relative strengths of each of the two contestants.